enoskyeza/practice/README.md

 9. Function Parameters:
     Write a function named greet that takes a person's name as a parameter and returns a greeting message.

+10. String Manipulation:
+    Create a variable called sentence with the value "JavaScript is fun!".
+Use a string method to extract and log only the word "fun" to the console.